 When to Say No to Screen Time for Kids

 A good time to skip screen time for kids is during the early morning cartoons.
 Morning is a great time for physical activity.
 Maybe you can set up a “wake up routine” of jumping jacks, running in place, an obstacle course, or dancing to loud music.
 You could also replace TV time with a morning walk or playing outdoors.
 Research shows that when children engage in physical activity in the morning, it helps them focus throughout the day.
-In a recent study, kindergarteners and first graders who were allowed physical activity during their school day were more focused, and teachers were able to move on to new material faster.
+In a recent study, kindergarteners and first graders who were allowed physical activity during their school day were more focused, and teachers could move on to new material faster.
 There were fewer disruptions from students in the class.

 On Your Commute